-The Educational Opportunity Program was established in 2006 in response to Goucher’s commitment to diversity.
-Consideration for the program is available to first-generation Maryland residents from underserved socio-economic backgrounds who exhibit intellectual promise, motivation and scholarship.
-In partnership with state funding, grants and generous gifts, the EOP Scholars Program provides selected students with the opportunity to experience a multidisciplinary global emphasis liberal arts education they may not have otherwise been able to afford.
+The Educational Opportunity Program was established in 2006 to reflect Goucher’s commitment to diversity.
+Consideration for the program is available to first-generation Maryland residents from underserved socio-economic backgrounds who exhibit intellectual promise, motivation, and scholarship.
+In partnership with state funding, grants, and generous gifts, the EOP Scholars Program provides selected students with the opportunity to experience a liberal arts education they may not have otherwise been able to afford.

 Admissions and financial aid requirements are available here.